 No dealer, sales representative or any other person has been authorized to give any information or to make any representations in connection with this offering other than those contained in this Prospectus and, if given or made, such information or representations must not be relied upon as having been authorized by the Company, the Selling Stockholders or any of the Underwriters.
 This Prospectus does not constitute an offer to sell or a solicitation of any offer to buy any security other than the shares of Common Stock offered by this Prospectus, nor does it constitute an offer to sell or a solicitation of any offer to buy the shares of Common Stock in any jurisdiction in which such offer or solicitation is not authorized, or in which the person making such offer or solicitation is not qualified to do so, or to any person to whom it is unlawful to make such offer or solicitation.
-Neither the delivery of this Prospectus nor any sale made hereunder shall, under any circumstances, create any implication that the information contained herein is correct as of any time subsequent to the date hereof.
+Neither the delivery of this Prospectus nor new sole made becaused shall under any circumstances or extra any implication. any sale made hereunder shall, under any circumstances, create any implication that the information contained herein is correct as of any time subsequent to the date hereof.

 TABLE OF CONTENTS

 Page

 Prospectus Summary 3

-Risk Factors
+Risk Factors 5

 The Company 9

 Use of Proceeds 9

 S Corporation Distributions 10

 Dividend Policy 10

 Capitalization 11

 Dilution 12

 Selected Consolidated Financial Data 13

 Management's Discussion and Analysis of

 Financial Condition and Results of

 Operations 14

 Business 20

 Management 30

 Principal and Selling Stockholders 36

-Description of Capital Stock 37
+Description of Capital Stock 37 38

-Shares Eligible for Future Sale 38

 Underwriting 39

 Legal Matters 40

 Experts 40

 Additional Information 40

 Index to Consolidated Financial Statements F-1

-Until, 1997, all dealers effecting transactions in the Common Stock
+Until, 1997, all dealers effecting transactions in the Common

-offered hereby, whether or not participating in this distribution, may / be
+offered hereby, whether or not participating in this distribution, ma y be

 required to deliver a Prospectus.
-This is in addition to the obligation ons of
+This is in addition to the obligati

-dealers to deliver a Prospectus when acting as Underwriters and with respect to their unsold allotments or subscriptions.
+dealers to deliver a Prospectus when acting as Underwriters and with respect to

+their unsold allotments or subscriptions.

+=======

+========

 2,275,000 Shares

+[GRAPHIC OMITTED] inTEST

+Common Stock

+PROSPECTUS